Federal District Metro (Brazil): Expansion plans

 In 2009, the originally-planned first stage of the new transport system in the Federal District was inaugurated.
 A metre gauge light rail line was planned to depart from rail Terminal South and cut over Estrada Parque Polícia Militar road and travel south to 502 Nouth, a distance of 8.7 km.
 It is one of three sections provided for in an online project to integrate a set of measures developed by the Government of the Federal District to revitalize the W3.
 The complete light rail line route would link rail Terminal North to the Brasília International Airport (Aeroporto Internacional Juscelino Kubitschek).

 This original Terminal South stretch was planned to be ready for the 2014 FIFA World Cup.
-Work on this first phase started in 2009, under the Company's management of the Federal District Metro.
+Work on this first phase started in 2009, under the company's management of the Federal District Metro.
 However, work on the line was suspended in April 2011 because of a fraudulent billing process, and the line was not ready for the 2014 FIFA World Cup, but it is still included in longer-term planning.

-The line is planned to use mild electrical energy, which contributes to reducing greenhouse gas emissions and noise sounds.
-For most of the line, electricity will come from poles and wires along the track.
-In the area between 502 South and 502 North, the energy will be collected through a third rail, as required by the Institute of Historical and Artistic Heritage (Iphan).
-The route, along W3 Sul, is one of the busiest of the city is 60,000 cars per day and 800 buses.
-About 150 bus routes run through the W3 South, and the light rail line was planned to carry between 15,000 and 18,000 passengers per hour in both directions.

-Taking the example of the Metro system, the Metropolitan Company of the Federal District expects at least 30% of motorists leave their cars at home and start using the new line rail line.
-A new impetus in the local market will be a consequence of changes in the way of urban W3.

 The more recent priority for the line rail line project was a planned 6.5 km, 7-station section including the section between rail Terminal South and the Brasília International Airport.
 The section was budgeted at R$276.9 million.
 The light rail line project was restarted, with the bidding process on the section from 2013.